dbono711/srt-processor/README.md

 ## Overview

-Interactive platform designed to serve as both a learning environment and a troubleshooting tool for analyzing Secure Reliable Transport (SRT) flows, enabling users to explore the intricacies of SRT through live streaming sessions.
+Interactive Streamlit application designed to serve as both a learning environment and a troubleshooting tool for analyzing [Secure Reliable Transport (SRT)](#what-is-srt) flows, enabling users to explore the intricacies of SRT through live streaming sessions.

-The application allows users to initiate live SRT streams for real-time analysis.
-Through a combination of open-source tools and custom processing libraries, ```srt-processor``` provides a comprehensive view of SRT statistics, offering invaluable insights for network engineers, developers, and anyone interested in learning SRT.
+The application allows content to be received via live SRT streams (as either caller or listener) and analyzed for real-time analysis.
+Under the hood, the applicaiton is invoking the [srt-live-transmit](https://github.com/Haivision/srt/blob/master/docs/apps/srt-live-transmit.md#command-line-options) application to receive the SRT stream and is using the statistics output from the `srt-live-transmit` application to provide the data for real-time analysis, providing a comprehensive view of SRT statistics.

 ## Prerequisites

-- Docker installed on your local machine
+- Docker
-- Git installed on your local machine (only required if [building locally](#building-the-docker-image-locally) or [development](#development))

 ## Container Ports